kimzed/hiatus_change_detection/README.md

 # Unsupervized Temporal Domain Adaptation for Change Detection in Historic 3D Data Time-Series

-This is the PyTorch implementation of a change detection project in the Lastig lab from the IGN.
+Welcome to the PyTorch implementation of the change detection project conducted at the Lastig lab, IGN.
+This project uses advanced machine learning techniques to detect temporal changes in the landscape of Fréjus, France, from aerial photos throughout the 20th century.

-By Cédric BARON
+Author: Cédric BARON

 # Code structure